-We did two more gigs with The Bo – including one opening for The Temptations at Miami University.
-The absolute best part of that experience was drinking beer in our dressing room and hearing the Temps warm up in the room next door by singing their hits a cappella.
+We did two more gigs with The Bo – including one opening for The Drifters at Miami University.
+The absolute best part of that experience was drinking beer in our dressing room and hearing The Drifters warm up in the room next door by singing their hits a cappella.
 Needless to say, we all wept openly.

 Bo never had much to say to us.
 He was bitter about the small amount of money he made from his hits while the next generation of rockers made millions.
 And he would’ve rather been back home in Florida than feeding white folks’ hunger for nostalgia.
 But he snapped out of character long enough to make me the butt of a very elaborate joke involving a baby peeing itself (when the punch line came, he squeezed a wet paper towel hidden in his fist, and the water ran over my outstretched palm… many laughs at my expense).